peterosterlund2/texel/doc/proofgame.md

    3. If a pawn column contains too few pawns, additional captures are needed, but since a pawn can only move to an adjacent column in each move, additional captures are needed if the closest available pawn is far away.
-      If the number of required captures are larger than the number of remaining moves, the node can be pruned.
+      If the number of required captures is larger than the number of remaining moves, the node can be pruned.

    4. If no additional captures are made, the maximum number of dark/light